AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications-batch-processing.md

 Communications provide APIs for on-demand and scheduled document generation.
 You can use synchronous APIs for on-demand and batch APIs (asynchronous APIs) for scheduled document generation:

 * Synchronous APIs are suitable for on-demand, low latency, and single record document generation use cases.
-These are more suitable for user-action based use cases.
+These APIs are more suitable for user-action based use cases.
 For example, generating a document after a user fill a form.

 * Batch APIs (Asynchronous APIs) are suitable for scheduled high throughput, scheduled, and multiple document generation use cases.
 These APIs generate documents in batches.
 For example, phone bills, credit card statements, and benefits statements generated every month.

 <!-- The following skills are required to create templates and use HTTP APIs: